Table of Contents

 Tout d'Holbach

-Paul-Henri Thiry d’Holbach (1723-1789) is one of the most important figures of the European Enlightenment.
+Paul Thiry d’Holbach (1723-1789) was one of the most important figures of the European Enlightenment.
 His writings put forward a thorough-going materialistic and deterministic philosophy; they are inspired by a profound dislike of superstition and religious belief and had a huge impact on European philosophy and culture, from the late eighteenth century to the early twentieth.
 In spite of that, d’Holbach is now somewhat neglected as a thinker and very few of his works are available in a reliable critical edition.

 We would like to thank the Classiques des Sciences Sociales project for their hard work in digitizing many of d'Holbach's works as well as for their permission to use their digital texts for the Tout d'Holbach.
 You can find a listing of all of their publicly available digitized transcriptions of d'Holbach on their website.